Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Cellular network

-Although for any middle triangle with at least two outsider nodes, the per user DoF is upper bounded by $1/2$, we do not include the third node in the set $\cal S$ in line 12 in order to simplify the cases considered later.
+Thus, for any middle triangle with nodes $a,b,c$ with at least two outsider nodes, we have $d_a+d_b+d_c\leq \frac{3}{2}$.
+In addition, we also have $d_a+d_b \leq 1$, $d_b+d_c \leq 1$ and $d_a+d_c \leq 1$ as discussed above.
+Although for any middle triangle with at least two outsider nodes, the per user DoF is upper bounded by $\frac{1}{2}$, we do not include the third node in the set $\cal S$ in line 12 in order to simplify the cases considered later.

 \item Let $a$ be the only outsider node in $M_{a}\backslash {\cal S}$, where $M_a$ is the middle triangle.
 If its message $W_a$ is available at neighboring node $j \in M_{a}\backslash {\cal S}$ where $j\in \{b,c\}$, i.e., $j \to a$, then we have $d_j +d_a \leq 1$ and include nodes $a,j$ in the set ${\cal S}$ as in line 14. \item In the middle triangle $M_a$, if $W_a$ is not assigned within nodes $b,c$, we have $d_{a}=0$ and we include $a$ in the set ${\cal S}$ as in line 16.